-Commitments and contractual obligations, excluding debt obligations (see Note 8), lease commitments (see Note 9), pension and post-retirement plan commitments, and multi-employer bargaining plan withdrawal obligations (see Note 11 and 12), are as follows as of December 31, 2021:
+Commitments and contractual obligations, excluding debt obligations (see Note 8), lease commitments (see Note 9), pension and post-retirement plan commitments, and multi-employer bargaining plan withdrawal obligations (see Note 11 and 12), are as follows as of December 31, 2022:

 Commitments and Contractual Obligations (in millions) Total

-Standby letters of credit (1) \$ 8.0
+Standby letters of credit (1) \$ 7.9

 Bonds (2) \$ 33.3

+Vessel construction obligations (3) \$ 949.0

-Vendor and other obligations (3) \$ 38.4
+Vendor and other obligations (4) \$ 99.3

-- (1) Standby letters of credit are required for the Company's uninsured workers' compensation and other insurance programs, and other needs. - (2) Bonds are required for U.S. Customs and other related matters.
+- (1) Standby letters of credit are required for the Company's uninsured workers' compensation and other insurance programs, and other needs. - (2) Bonds are required for U.S. Customs and other related matters. - (3) Vessel construction obligations represent remaining contractual obligations entered into for the construction of three new Jones Act vessels. - (4) Vendor and other obligations include: (i) non-cancellable contractual capital project obligations; (ii) dry-docking related obligations; and (iii) other contractual obligations.
+Amounts are considered obligations if a contract has been agreed to specifying significant terms of the contract, and the amounts are not reflected in the Consolidated Balance Sheets.

-These amounts are not recorded on the Company's Consolidated Balance Sheets and it is not expected that the Company or its subsidiaries will be called upon to advance funds under these commitments.
+These amounts are not recorded on the Company's Consolidated Balance Sheet and it is not expected that the Company or its subsidiaries will be called upon to advance funds under these commitments.